bitfocus/companion-module-imagine-lrc/HELP.md

 Button colors can be changed in response to the state (protected/not-protected) of a given destination.
 Destination protect state information is automatically updated by the router upon change of protect state.

+## Presets

+### Salvos

+A preset is automatically created for each salvo provided by the router.
+Action is `Salvo Execution` for the given salvo.
+Feedback is `Salvo State` in green if the given salvo is active.

 ## Protocol Documentation

 Full documentation for the LRC protocol is available in the [Imagine Communications Customer Portal](https://community.imaginecommunications.com/)